 We accept the bible as God's word and, as a matter of spiritual discipline and submission to the authority of God, we observe and uphold the following:-

-1. Marriage is intended for the life of both partners, is between a man and a woman (as defined physically at birth) and is intended for the procreation of children and mutual comfort.
+1. Marriage is intended for the life of both partners, is between one man and one woman (each as defined physically at birth), and is intended for the procreation of children and mutual comfort.

-5. Sexually or physically intimate relationships between same sex couples (as defined above) is contrary to scripture.
+6. Sexually or physically intimate relationships outside of marriage between same sex couples (as defined above) are contrary to scripture.

-8. The ordination of women as priests (or consecration as bishops) is also contrary to scriptural principle.
+10. The ordination of women as priests (and/or consecration as bishops) is also contrary to scriptural principle.
 This does not deny though, that all people have some kind of God given ministry that is to be supported and encouraged once recognised,

 There are no easy responses as each has different and lasting consequences.

 For those who understandably may find these too difficult to accept, there are plenty of churches and Christian communities who express their faith much more liberally and are much more accepting of less ‘orthodox’ lifestyle trends.

 As regards being a Christian, membership of OSJ (UK) is not obligatory or compulsory - it is just one of many expressions of the Christian faith you can choose from.
 We know we are very conservative in some respects, and our way of doing things doesn't suit everyone.
 It is up to you to choose what in God is best for you.